anlowee/Computer-Organization-And-Design/ch 4 pipline/homework.md

 ```

 ## 4.14.3 [20] <§4.8>
 One way to move the branch resolution one stage earlier is to not need an ALU operation in conditional branches.
-Th e branch instructions would be “bez rd,label” and “bnez rd,label”, and it would branch if the register has and does not have a zero value, respectively.
+The branch instructions would be “bez rd,label” and “bnez rd,label”, and it would branch if the register has and does not have a zero value, respectively.
 Change this code to use these branch instructions instead of beq.
 You can assume that register R8 is available for you to use as a temporary register, and that an seq (set if equal) R-type instruction can be used.

 **A:**
 Since r0 is $0 = 0, so:<br>